JuliaLang/www.julialang.org/blog/_posts/2018-08-08-one-point-zero.md

 * A brand new built-in [package manager](https://docs.julialang.org/en/latest/stdlib/Pkg/) brings enormous performance improvements and makes it easier than ever to install packages and their dependencies.
-It also supports per-project package environments and recording the exact state of a working application to share others—and with your future self.
+It also supports per-project package environments and recording the exact state of a working application to share with others—and with your future self.
   Finally, the redesign also introduces seamless support for private packages and package repositories.
 You can install and manage private packages with the same tools as you’re used to for the open source package ecosystem.